weihao-lin/PokemonDecisionBot/README.md

-Current plan: build react web app to create custom pokemon battle scenarios with tool integration
+Current step: make dropdown(?) or other selection method for creating battle scenarios. it is currently a hard coded matchup with hard coded moveset